AnnaPS/RollDice/README.md

-# RollDice
+# RollDice App
-## "Developing Android applications with Kotlin" in Udacity
+## "Developing Android applications with Kotlin".
+Udacity Course

 This is an example application to roll dice.